 Aharbal is at a distance of about 70 kilometers from Srinagar.
 But this will also depend on where in Srinagar you are starting from.

 A round trip from Srinagar to Aharbal waterfall will cost you around Rs.
 4500.
 If you were including this with your Pahalgam itinerary, you will have to speak to the driver to find out how much more he will charge you.

 Aharbal Waterfall is on Which River?

 Aharbal waterfall is located on the Veshaw River, also known as the Veshu River or Veshu Nallah.

 Where is Aharbal located in Kashmir?

 Aharbal is located in the Kulgam district of Kashmir, at a distance of 15 kilometers from Shopian.

 Yes, Aharbal is definitely worth visiting.
 It is one of the most scenic waterfalls in Kashmir and you must find a place for it in your Kashmir itinerary.

-I hope the travelogue, pictures, and information on planning your Aharbal waterfall itinerary were of help.
-If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+I hope the information above on planning a trip to Aharbal Waterfall was of help.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.